intechstudio/grid-documentation/reference-manual/control-element-functions/button.svelte.md

     - shortname: bva
     - **How:** `self:button_value()` or `self:button_value(value)`
       - value: integer, ranging 0...127
-    - **What:** This function returns the value of the button state.
+    - **What:** This function returns the value associated to the button.
 By default, this value is `127` when the button is pressed down and `0` when released.
       When this function is given a parameter, it will set the value associated with the button state according to the parameter given.
+      When using other types of button modes, described later in this chapter, the button values are evenly spread across the steps: eg. spilt 3 was would be values `0` `63` `127` split 4-way would be `0` `47` `95` and `127`.
     - **Example:** Inputting the code `self:button_value(127)` will make all button press and  button release event return the value `127`.
 ### button_min
     - shortname: bmi